 Combine all the ingredients in a mixing glass with ice.
 Stir until chilled and strain into a chilled cocktail glass.
 Garnish with an orange twist.

 Most histories seem to say it was a variation of the Manhattan with Fernet in place of vermouth.
-I see it as more an Old Fashioned-style drink with Fernet as extra bitters.
+I see it as more of an Old Fashioned-style drink with Fernet as extra bitters.
 As such, I think it works equally well served on a large chunk of ice.
 The Toronto was originally made with Canadian whisky (hence the name), but I don’t normally stock that stuff in my liquor cabinet.
 Instead, I turned to an 80-proof rye to maintain the lightness of Canadian whisky.

 Give amari a shot.
 Drink curious.